Agamiru/cupey/README.md

 # But Why?
 I needed a tool to 'cupey' some of my Flutter widgets from a folder where I store reusable widgets into the folder I needed to use them in.
-A command line tool would keep me from switching windows when I need to perform this task that's why I built it.
+A command line tool would keep me from switching windows when I need to perform this task, that's why I built it.

 # Todo
 - Add skip feature: Skip some files during copying.